Canon 80D Comparison Review

 Does the Canon 80D feature an autofocus assist light?

 What is the fastest shutter speed that can be used with the Canon 80D for flash photography?

 The 80D's flash sync speed is 1/250 sec.

-Which battery does the 80D use?
+Which battery does the Canon 80D use?

 Camera to camera comparisons